 (CommentLuv)

-The native WordPress commenting system lets your visitors interact with your web site, post new comments, reply to other users and engage with your content.
+The native WordPress commenting feature allows your visitors to engage with your site, post new comments, reply to other users and engage with your content as part of a community.

-You can expand the WordPress native commenting feature using a 3rd-party plugin that integrates with social media, helping to share and spread them online.
+You can expand the WordPress native commenting feature with third-party plugins like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrate with social media, helping to spread and share your content around.

-For example, with a plugin like CommentLuv (Pro version), you can make your blog more attractive to commenters by offering them a choice of backlinks if they plus1, like, or tweet your post.
-This plugin will visit the comment author’s website or blog while they type their comment and retrieve their latest blog posts, which they can choose to include with their comment after clicking submit.
+For example, using a plugin like CommentLuv (Premium version) can help make your site more attractive to commenters by offering them a choice of backlinks if they like, tweet, or plus1 your content.
+This plugin will visit the website or blog of the comment author while they enter their comment and retrieve their latest blog posts, which can be included with their comment after clicking submit.

-(CommentLuv can encourage a greater level of commenting and create more user engagement on your website or blog.)
+(CommentLuv can attract more comments and improve user engagement on your website or blog.)

 SocialLinkMachine

-- Bookmarking Sites: e.g. Delicious, Linkagogo, Plurk, Stumbleupon, etc.
+- Bookmarking Platforms: e.g. Deviantart, Folkd, Instapaper, Stumbleupon, etc.

-Go here for more information about using this plugin: Social Link Machine
+Visit this site to learn more about the benefits of using this plugin: Social Link Machine

-Also, if you would like to know more about setting up social media monitoring (so you can get useful information about your content marketing campaigns), we have created a detailed article listing several social media measurement tools that are worth knowing about.
-More information:
+Also, if you would like to know more about setting up social media tracking (so you can get useful information about your content marketing efforts), we have written a detailed article where we explore a number of social media monitoring tools and technologies that you may want to check out.
+Visit this page to learn more:

 Kickstart Your WordPress Traffic System